sokil/PhotoGallery/README.md

 </images>
 ```

-Add images to `./public/photo/web/` and `./public/photo/mob/` for desctop and mobile versions.
+Add images to `./public/photo/web/` and `./public/photo/mob/` for desktop and mobile versions.